elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 ### Receiving Messages in the Channel

-We need to define a `handle_info/` in the `Chat.Channel` that knows now to respond to `"new_message"` messages by pushing them down the socket to the front-end.
+We need to define a `handle_info/` in the `ChatChannel` that knows how to respond to `"new_message"` messages by pushing them down the socket to the front-end.

 ```elixir
 # channel